 NBA MVP odds are released when the NBA Finals wrap up, alongside other NBA futures - and they will fluctuate and change throughout the season based on player performance.
 There are always one or two standout players each season that is highly favored to win the NBA MVP award, and 2021 is no exception.

-All candidates were pretty close together from November to March when Giannis Antetokounmpo broke away from the pack and his odds dropped to -950, and finally dropped to -5000 in July when the NBA return to play plan was released.
+Back in 2020, all the candidates were pretty close together from November to March when Giannis Antetokounmpo broke away from the pack and his odds dropped to -950, and finally dropped to -5000 in July when the NBA return to play plan was released.

 How to Bet on 2021 NBA MVP Odds